CPotts82/Election_Analysis/README.md

 As with the candidate analysis, the tasks in the above list will take in to account all three voting methods mentioned above.

 ## Challenge Summary
+The analysis of the election shows the following information regarding counties and then finally the winning candidate:
+- There were 369,711 votes cast in this election.
+- The counties in the election were:
+  - Arapahoe County
+  - Jefferson County
+  - Denver County
+- The results for each county were:
+  - Arapahoe County contributed 6.7% of the vote count with 24,801 votes.
+  - Jefferson County contributed 10.5% of the vote count with 38,855 votes.
+  - Denver County contributed 82.8% of the vote count with 306,055 votes.
+- The county with the highest voter turnout was Denver County.